1) What is occupational therapy?

 - Broken bones or other orthopedic injuries

-Occupational therapists work in a wide range of private and public settings, including people’s homes, community health centres, schools, public and private hospitals, rehabilitation centres, mental health clinics, private practices, government departments, alcohol and drug centres, and aged care facilities.
+Occupational therapists work in a wide range of private and public settings.
+In addition to residential properties, our in-home occupational therapists also attend community health centres, schools, public and private hospitals, rehabilitation centres, mental health clinics, private practices, government departments, alcohol and drug centres, and aged care facilities.

 If you would like further information or to speak to us, please contact our friendly concierge service on 1800 238 958 or complete the request contact form and we will contact you at a time that suits you best.